 Here, we’ve outlined some key tips and how-tos to help your stories look amazing and reach the widest audience.
-Read on for some guidance and inspiration!
+Read on for some guidance and inspiration to spark your creativity!

 Hed: Media speak for “headline.”
 This is the main title of your piece — make it clear and catchy so it grabs the reader’s attention!
 (See “Initial caps/capitalization” below)